Police: 9 homicides in Chicago’s deadliest weekend of year

 “We are looking at this very closely and looking to make some deployment adjustments,” said department spokesman Anthony Guglielmi.

+“While there is no such thing as a tolerable level of violence, this past weekend was utterly unacceptable,” the mayor said in a statement.

 The last several weeks has been a time of significant change for the police force in the nation’s third largest city.
-In early December, Mayor Lori Lightfoot fired Police Superintendent Eddie Johnson, saying that Johnson had lied to her about an incident in October in which he was found asleep behind the wheel of his vehicle.
+In early December, Lightfoot fired Police Superintendent Eddie Johnson, saying that Johnson had lied to her about an incident in October in which he was found asleep behind the wheel of his vehicle.

 She brought in retired Los Angeles Police Chief Charlie Beck as interim superintendent.
 Within days, Beck announced he was expanding the number of detective divisions.
-Then in January, he said he was moving more than 1,100 detectives and narcotics and gang officers from the city’s five regional headquarters to its 22 smaller districts to put them closer to the crime scenes they will be investigating and closer to the patrol officers who know those neighborhoods.
+Then in January, he said he was moving more than 1,100 detectives and narcotics and gang officers from the city’s five regional headquarters to its 22 smaller districts to put them closer to the crime scenes they will be investigating and closer to the patrol officers who know those neighborhoods — a move Lightfoot highlighted in her statement on Monday.

 “In the long run this will help us and this geographical based policing is a model that has proven to be better in other cities but now we are going through some growing pains,” department spokesman Anthony Guglielmi said.